• Partners

 1. Press the Internal Chat icon at the bottom of the screen to open Internal Chat.

-2. Enter your message in the textbox, then press send.button.label.
+2. Enter your message in the textbox, then press Send.

 Internal Chat invoke